Jadens-arc/jadens-arc.github.io/content/_index.md

 Feel free to check out some of my projects or read my blog, and thanks for being here at all :)

-Don't hesitate to reach me @ contact@jadenarceneaux.com and feel free to encrypt your emails using my public key listed below
+Don't hesitate to reach me @ contact@jadenarceneaux.com and feel free to encrypt your emails using my public key listed above